gloinul/draft-westerlund-tsvwg-sctp-dtls-handshake/draft-westerlund-tsvwg-sctp-dtls-handshake.md

      secured by the mechanism.
 DTLS/SCTP instead interact with extensions that affects how user messages are handled.

-   * A known downside is that the defined DTLS in SCTP usage creates a limitation on the maximum SCTP packet size that can be used of 2<sup>14</sup> bytes.
+   * A known limitation is that DTLS in SCTP does not support more than 2<sup>14</sup> bytes of chunks per SCTP packet.
 If the DTLS implementation does not support the maximum DTLS record size the maximum supported packet size might be even lower.
 However, this value needs to be compared to the supported MTU of IP, and are thus in reality often not an actual limitation.
 Only for some special deployments or over loopback may this limitation be visible.

    There are several significant differences in regard to implementation between the two realizations.